 - Lead with a Simple and Direct Message: Trump has a very simple and direct tagline, “Make America Great, Again.”
 It is also a message that allows people to make it mean what they want it to mean.
 The other candidates do not have such a simple and direct message.
 Leading companies, doing this.
 Wal-Mart is about “Save Money.
 Live Better.”
 Nike is “Just Do It.”
 These are great examples of what the business stands for.
 Develop a simple and direct message!

 - Plant Seeds Today for Tomorrow: The GOP seems to have many issues related to its splintering.
 However, its initial large number of candidates will allow these candidates to also become forces for the future, either in presidential races or senatorial races.
 Would Ben Carson have ever been considered for the US Senate before his surprising early results in the election?
-No. The GOP seems be doing a better job now of planting seeds for the future and showcased a set of candidates with more ethnic diversity that the Democrats.
+No. The GOP seems be doing a better job now of planting seeds for the future and showcased a set of candidates with more ethnic diversity than the Democrats.
 What a surprise!
 The challenge between Sanders and Clinton will give rise, I think, to an eminent splintering in the Democratic Party, with a strong pull from the left.
 It will help Elizabeth Warren, should she run, but the future of the Democratic party includes polarization, like that being seen by the GOP.
 For Firms, planting seeds for the future is so often missed.
 Kodak, Blockbuster, Dell, and Motorola – the list goes on and on.
 In each case, the firms did not plant for the future and were left without a strong product in the future.
 Plant your seeds now!

 - Get Closer to Minorities: They are a major force in the election and may indeed be the deciding factor.
 Minorities are a major source of population and economic group.
 Businesses have long seen the impact and attempted to gain traction in these markets, but often approach the minority groups as a secondary market.
 However, the goals, aspirations, and even to some extent values of minorities groups can vary.
 Being Hispanic, I can testify that Cubans, Mexicans, Puerto Ricans share many things, but indeed political views and even product preferences do vary widely.
 Goya is a great example of a food brand that has transcended the Hispanic (and now non-Hispanic) market.
 It runs ads that show Hispanic families enjoying richer lives.
 It got close to Hispanic customers and showed a powerful message, attractive to both aspiring and economically successful people.
 For firms, it is important to really get close to your minority markets.
 They are the source of growth!
 Be the leader early with these groups and win their approval.
 It will bring you great success.